Holidays

 A really easy way to make Halloween cookies with kids, especially if you're in a rush, is to just use cookie mix.
 Pour the mix onto a sheet, spread it evenly, add colorful sprinkles or Halloween decorations and then put them in the oven.
 And voila, you have your sweets for Trick and Treat.

-For any future detectives, you can take their favorite instruments and turn them into delicious Halloween cookies.
-Turn this into a game by hiding all the ingredients around the house, then give them some cryptic and fun clues and let your little one use their skills to find them.
+To inspire any future detectives you may have running around, take inspiration from their favorite instruments and turn them into delicious cookies.
+We like to turn this into a game by hiding all the ingredients around the house, then giving them some cryptic and fun clues and letting the little one use their skills to find them.
 After you've gathered all the items, solve the mystery by baking your cookies.

 Pumpkin Snickerdoodles